-An employee must provide a signed medical certification from the treating physician of his or her dependent stating that the employee's dependent has a severe and disabling injury or illness and indicating the amount of time he or she would need to be off to care for his or her dependent.
+An employee must provide a signed medical certification from the treating physician of the employee's dependent stating that the employee's dependent has a severe and disabling injury or illness and indicating the amount of time the employee would need to be off to care for the dependent.

-An employee shall not be credited with more than one hundred percent (100%) of his or her normally budgeted hours for any given pay period.
+An employee shall not be credited with more than one hundred percent (100%) of the employee's normally budgeted hours for any given pay period.
 In no event shall an employee receive donated paid leave in addition to any paid benefit provided to the employee for time off to care for his or dependent that will result in the employee receiving more than one hundred percent (100%) of the employee's base salary for the pay period.
-Records of any paid benefit provided to the employee for time off to care for his or her dependent must be provided by the employee to Payroll for integration with catastrophic leave.
+Records of any paid benefit provided to the employee for time off to care for the employee's dependent must be provided by the employee to Payroll for integration with catastrophic leave.